 About this Research Topic

 Antimicrobial resistance is one of the most important challenges in medicine nowadays.
-It is estimated that 700,000 persons died due to antimicrobial resistant bacteria in 2014, and it could increase up to 10 M in 2050, with an economic cost of 100 Trillons of $.
+It is estimated that 700,000 people died due to antimicrobial resistant bacteria in 2014, and it could increase up to 10 million by 2050, with an economic cost of trillions of dollars.
 Livestock and animal origin foods can play a pivotal role in the transmission and dissemination of antimicrobial resistance.
-The use of antimicrobial drugs in livestock, together with the automatization of the production systems and the improvement in the animal feeding, has facilitated the increase of intensive husbandry.
-However, the use of antimicrobial drugs in animals doubles that in humans; and represents the 79% in USA.
-This is provoking the emergence of microorganisms with multiple antimicrobial resistances, generating a serious concern in Public Health.
+The use of antimicrobial drugs in livestock, together with the automation of the production systems and the improvement in the animal feeding, has facilitated the increase of intensive husbandry.
+However, the use of antimicrobial drugs in animals is double that in humans; and represents 79% of antimicrobial drug use in the USA.
+This is provoking the emergence of microorganisms with multiple antimicrobial resistances, generating a serious concern in public health.

 Keywords: antimicrobial resitance, food chain, one health, zoonosis, transmission, dissemination

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.